ucas-course/algorithm-homework/submit/homework1.md

 Think about a tree, if its root smaller than tow children, itself is local minimum.

-If root has one or more children smaller then it, we can think the child and its children to a tree, in which it must have local minimum.
+If root has one or more children smaller then it, we can think the child as a tree, which must have local minimum.

 ### Subproblem reduction graph